Jimmy Chi and Kuckles' coming-of-age musical Bran Nue Dae is an exuberant ride through 1960s Western Australia.

 Bran Nue Dae is Adi’s first musical theatre experience.

-I am highly passionate about the environment and the wellbeing of other animal species on earth.
-My lifelong dream is to eradicate all abuse and cruelty towards animals by placing harsh laws and penalties all around the world, and to own an animal sanctuary to protect and preserve species populations in their natural habitat.
-While doing this I will be taking my guitar and doing what I do best, performing.
-But for now, my next journey is on stage with Bran Nue Dae travelling around the nation for the next year as my next major performance.
+Damar is highly passionate about the environment and the wellbeing of other animal species on earth.
+Her lifelong dream is to eradicate all abuse and cruelty towards animals, and to own an animal sanctuary to protect and preserve species in their natural habitat.

-She has now returned home to Broome where she has once again taken up her passion for music.
-Tehya is thrilled and privileged to be a part of Bran Nue Dae as the 3rd generation and excited to perform with and for family and many others around the country.
+Tehya is thrilled and privileged to be part of Bran Nue Dae as the 3rd generation of her family and excited to perform with and for family and many others around the country.